Chiumo

-Chiumo (also known as Chumo or Chomo in Tibet, also known as Khyarisatam by Nyishi people and Kawang Gyang by Puroik people in Arunachal Pradesh) is a mountain peak located at 6890 m above sea level on the McMahon Line, which runs between the state of Arunachal Pradesh, India and Tibetan Autonomous Region of China.
+Chiumo (also known as Chumo or Chomo in Tibet; Khyarisatam; Kawang Gyang) is a mountain peak located at 6890 m above sea level on the McMahon Line, which runs between the state of Arunachal Pradesh, India and Tibetan Autonomous Region of China.

 Location

 Kawang Gyang/Khyarisatam/Chiumo could be the highest in the Kangto Massif.
 The first one is Kangto, situated 6.6 mi west-southwest, a part of Assam Himalaya.
 The other one is Katoie Gyang/Kra Daadi/Nyegi Kangsang shy of 7000 m.
 The prominence is 1597 m.
 The southern flank of the Chiumo is located in the Kameng River Basin, while the Subansiri River drains the northern flank.
 It is one of the three major peaks of the Kangto massif.

 Climbing history

 There are no documented ascents of Chiumo.
 However three attempts have been made from the south in the last 5 years by Tapi Mra, Taro Hai, Tagit Sorang and Tame Bagang, who were part of the team including several tens of Puroik guides.